kaushalya4s5s7/Unipay/README.md

    npm run dev
    ```

-Your local instance of PayNova should now be running at `http://localhost:5173`.
+Your local instance of Unipay should now be running at `http://localhost:5173`.

 ## 🤝 Contributing

-We welcome contributions to improve PayNova!
+We welcome contributions to improve  Unipay!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.